Sarthak221198/Netflix-Clone-DevSecOps/README.md

-Netflix Clone - DevSecOps Project
+# 🎬 Netflix Clone - DevSecOps Project
-This project demonstrates a Netflix Clone deployment using a DevSecOps pipeline, integrating CI/CD, security scanning, and monitoring.

-Project Overview
+## 🚀 Project Overview
-We will be deploying a Netflix Clone application using Jenkins, Docker, Kubernetes, and security tools like SonarQube, Trivy, and OWASP Dependency Check.
-The setup includes monitoring with Prometheus and Grafana, ensuring security and performance compliance.
+This project follows a **DevSecOps** approach to deploy and secure a Netflix clone application using **Jenkins, Docker, Kubernetes, SonarQube, and Trivy**.
+It includes CI/CD, security scanning, monitoring, and deployment on AWS.